Forcepoint Subscription Agreement

 Commodities, technology and software, including the Products (collectively referred to as “items”) are subject to the export control laws of the United States and other countries that may lawfully control the export of such items.
 Moreover, the furnishing of support services with respect to items that are controlled as defense or military items may also be subject to such laws.
 Subscriber agrees it will not transfer such items or furnish such services except in compliance with the export laws of the United States and any other country that may lawfully control the export of such items or the provision of such services.
 Subscriber further agrees to indemnify and hold Forcepoint harmless from any claims, liabilities, penalties, forfeitures, and associated costs and expenses (including attorneys’ fees) that Forcepoint may incur due to Subscriber’s non-compliance with applicable export laws, rules and regulations.
 Subscriber agrees to immediately notify Forcepoint of any violation of any export law, rule or regulation, which may affect Forcepoint or relate to the activities covered under this Agreement.

 Without prejudice to Forcepoint audit rights pursuant to this Section, upon Forcepoint’s request Subscriber will document and certify that use of the Products is in full conformity with the use rights granted under this Agreement and the applicable Order.
 During the term of this Agreement and for a period of one year following its termination, Subscriber will maintain and make available to Forcepoint records sufficient to permit Forcepoint or Forcepoint’s independent auditor to verify, upon ten days’ written notice, Subscriber’s compliance with this Agreement.
 Subscriber will provide reasonable assistance, personnel, access to Forcepoint components within Subscriber’s systems, and information necessary to facilitate the timely completion of Forcepoint’s compliance verification.
 The audit will be performed during regular business hours.
 If Subscriber is not in compliance with this Agreement, Subscriber will reimburse Forcepoint’s reasonable costs and expenses of such verification process (including, but not limited to the fees of an independent auditor), and Subscriber will promptly cure any noncompliance, including without limitation payment of any and all fees owed to Forcepoint during the period of noncompliance.
 The rights and remedies under this Section are in addition to any other rights Forcepoint may have under this Agreement.
-Additionally, Forcepoint may at any time, without notice, during the term of this Agreement access Subscriber’s system, subject to applicable local law, to determine whether Subscriber and its users are in compliance with this Agreement.
+Additionally, Forcepoint may at any time, without notice, during the term of this Agreement access Subscriber’s system, subject to applicable local law, to determine whether Subscriber and its users are complying with the terms of this Agreement.
 Subscriber acknowledges that the Products may include a license manager component to track usage of the Products and agrees not to impede, disable or otherwise undermine such license manager’s operation.